 If you wear heavy makeup or have dry skin (skin types 7-9), this rich, creamy lotion does an exceptional job of dissolving away dirt and makeup while keeping the skin nourished.
 It provides a truly comforting cleansing experience during these colder months and leaves your skin with a cushion of moisture.
 If you’re a heavy makeup wearer, I suggest massaging Vitamin-Infused Cleansing Emulsion onto dry skin before emulsifying with water, then following up with a gel cleanser for a second cleanse.
 I know balm and oil cleansers have become popular recently, but I never recommend cleansing balms to my clients—here’s why.

 Readers of my blog already know I consider an alcohol-free toner essential to any skincare routine, so this product should come as no surprise!
-I love recommending Moisture Infusion Toner to anyone in need of extra hydration.
+I love recommending an essence like Moisture Infusion Toner to anyone in need of extra hydration.
 Whether your skin is dry, oily or anywhere in between, your skin cells need water-based hydration to function properly—this toner provides just that.
 It’s silky and lightweight, making it suitable for all skin types.
 Another benefit of using a toner after cleansing is that it removes drying salts and chlorines that can be found in tap water.

 If you’re feeling really dehydrated, you can even try layering this toner.
 Start by applying it onto a toning cloth and wiping the product all over your face.
 Then, apply a quarter-sized amount of toner into your palm and press it into the skin until there’s nothing left in your hands.
 Repeat this two to three times as needed, then immediately follow with a hydrating serum.

-While most of us can get away with being a little more lax about acid exfoliation during summer, winter is no time to start neglecting this important step.
+While most of us can get away with being a little laxer about acid exfoliation during summer, winter is no time to start neglecting this important step.
 Dry air—both inside and out—leads to an increased buildup of dead cells on the surface of your skin.
 Not only does this make your skin look dull, but it also perpetuates the cycle of dryness and dehydration that plagues so many of us this time of year.
 This is because moisturizing products may not be able to penetrate through that layer of dead skin cells, so your skin isn’t actually getting much hydration.
 To break this cycle and keep skin looking (and feeling!) dewy and fresh, I suggest using a leave-on exfoliating acid serum three nights a week.

 Which serum you use will depend on your skin type.
 Take the Skin Type Quiz to get a specific recommendation for your skin type!